Bluecat extended to multimodel predictions.

 Bluecat is a new method that Demetris Koutsoyiannis and myself recently proposed to estimate uncertainty of hydrological predictions.
 Bluecat comes with an open source and user friendly software to support its application.
 The original idea was elaborated by Demetris during his stay in Bologna in 2019.
-Formalisation of the method and software preparation were as all of my working hours from February 2020 to May 2021 were absorbed by the management of the COVID19 emergency in the academia.
+Formalisation of the method and software preparation were late as all of my working hours from February 2020 to May 2021 were absorbed by the management of the COVID19 emergency in the academia.

-• It updates the deterministic prediction, therefore providing a new point prediction;
+- updating the deterministic prediction, therefore providing a new point prediction;

-Therefore, Bluecat is not only an uncertainty assessment method: it is rather a new prediction model with a stochastic structure, and eventually a physical basis that is rooted into the deterministic model.
+Therefore, Bluecat is not only an uncertainty assessment method: it is rather a new prediction (multi)model with a stochastic structure, and eventually a physical basis that is rooted into the deterministic model.
 Bluecat can be applied in conjunction with any deterministic prediction model.
 To provide an example of application, we refer here to rainfall-runoff modeling .

 Figure 1.
 Conceptual scheme of Bluecat (see the Bluecat paper for details).